planetscale/planetscale-ruby/README.md

 ## Contributing

 Bug reports and pull requests are welcome.
-This Gem is internal to PlanetScale currently.

 ## License

-Currently this Gem is specified under the MIT license, however it has not been made public.
-Care will be taken before this is done to choose an appropriate license.
+This gem is licensed under the [Apache License Version 2.0](LICENSE).